 - Trouble sleeping

 - Panic Attacks

 Long-term use of Ativan can also lead to the patient experiencing rebound effects.
-This includes insomnia and anxiety.
-Symptoms of these conditions become worse over time, making it harder to stop taking the prescription drug.
-If you wish to stop taking Ativan, first talk to a healthcare provider who may taper, or adjust dosage, until it is safe to stop treatment.
+Rebound effects, like rebound anxiety or insomnia, are a return of symptoms that were alleviated by the medication once the medicine has been stopped.
+If you wish to stop taking Ativan, talk to a healthcare provider who may taper or adjust the dosage until it is safe to stop treatment.

 Overdose And Drug Interactions

 It is possible to overdose on Ativan, and although often not fatal, can increase the risk of harmful or serious side effects.
-Combining Ativan with alcohol or other drugs can increase side effects or reduce the effects of others.
+Using Ativan with other drugs or alcohol can increase in the risk of harmful or serious side effects, including overdose or death.
 Overdose symptoms include: